Lindsay Ofrias

 Postdoctoral Fellow – McGill University

-Lindsay received her B.A. from NYU’s Gallatin School of Individualized Study, where she discovered the importance of the relationship between law, ecological sustainability, and collective wellbeing.
-Wishing to center people’s lived experiences (which are often relegated to the realm of “anecdotal evidence”), she then decided to pursue an M.A. degree in Anthropology at the University of Colorado.
-This eventually led her to Princeton University, where she conducted her doctoral research.
-Her academic trajectory has been greatly influenced by a Permaculture/Ecological Design certification course she completed in 2009 at the Center for Bioregional Living in New York.
-New to McGill (beginning the post-doc during the Fall 2022 semester), she is excited to join the L4E community in allowing play, experiment, and radical hope to enliven the work of building a more just global society, caring for all forms of life.
+Lindsay completed her B.A. at NYU's Gallatin School of Individualized Study, where she discovered the significance of the relationship between law, ecological sustainability, and collective wellbeing.
+Recognizing the value of people's lived experiences, often dismissed as "anecdotal evidence," she pursued an M.A. in Anthropology at the University of Colorado.
+This academic path eventually led her to Princeton University, where she conducted her doctoral research.
+Lindsay's perspective was deeply influenced by a Permaculture/Ecological Design certification course she completed in 2009 at the Center for Bioregional Living in New York.
+These experiences drew her to the L4E community for the value placed on transdisciplinary and engaged scholarship, enabling us to transform our relationship with Earth amidst climate change, rising toxic exposure-related illnesses, and countless forms of dispossession.

 PUBLICATIONS & OTHER WORKS